depscloud/deps.cloud/content/en/blog/2020-07-03-user-facing-grpc-services.md

 [gRPC](https://grpc.io/) is a remote procedure call framework used to facilitate inter-process communication.
 Originally open sourced by Google, the framework has been adopted my many companies like Square, Netflix, and Cisco.
 While many companies have adopted gRPC internally, few have leveraged it closer to the edge.
-In this post, we will demonstrate how to set up a public facing gRPC service.
+In this post, we will demonstrate how we set up a public facing gRPC service.

-Before going too far, let's first cover some benefits and challenges when using a tool like gRPC.
+Before getting too far into things, it's important to first understand the benefits and challenges when using gRPC.

 #### Benefits to using gRPC